 Your refund will cover the cost of your items, including the basic cost of delivering the items to you.
 If you were offered a choice of delivery services when you placed your order, then your refund will not include the additional cost of the more expensive delivery service.

-We may reduce your refund if you have used a return service which has charged us additional fees, or if we receive charges relating to the reimportation of the goods.
+We might reduce your refund if you have used a return service which has charged us additional fees, or if we receive charges relating to the reimportation of the goods.
 This can include customers who refuse to accept an order so that it is returned to us automatically.
 Please see our shipping information page for more information.

 Our second-hand watches come with a 90 day warranty, beginning on the day your watch is delivered.
 If your watch stops working correctly because of manufacturing or mechanical defects and through no fault of your own then you can return it to us for a refund.